 Baby Poop Concentration: The Grossest Card Game Around!

-One of the starkest differences between pre-parenthood and post-parenthood is the frequency with which you find yourself talking about poop: different types of baby poop; color and consistency; normal vs. sick baby poop; breastfed vs. formula fed baby poop … the list goes on.
+One of the starkest differences between pre-parenthood and post-parenthood is the frequency with which you find yourself talking about poop: different types of baby poop; color and consistency; normal vs. sick baby poop; breastfed vs. formula fed baby poop; poop in your baby’s bathtub (which requires a special kind of cleaning); poop that touched your kid’s crib mattress … the list goes on.

 And that’s before your baby starts eating solids and the oh-so-wonderful colors, shapes, and consistencies that come along with that.